jaikaran109/Interviews-Resources/README.md

 The source material includes content originally authored and shared by Avinash Singh.
 Original attribution and license terms are retained in [LICENSE](LICENSE).

+## Support

+If you find this repository helpful, please star it and share it with friends or anyone preparing for interviews.

 ## Topics

 1. [DBMS Interview Questions](DBMS-Interview-Questions/)